eMetaboHUB-MAMA/mama-paper/paper/paper.md

 # Methods

 MAMA's architecture is based on two projects: a lightweight web application and a RESTful application programming interface (API).
 The web application relies on the REST API for all data requests.
 A PHP proxy is in charge of user session management.
-All WebApp / front-end queries are processed in MAMA REST-API.
-(as mentionned in \autoref{fig:project_structure}).
+All WebApp / front-end queries are processed in MAMA REST-API (as mentionned in \autoref{fig:project_structure}).

 ![MAMA project structure.\label{fig:project_structure}](images/project_structure.png){ width=80% }